leafsphp/docs/src/docs/mvc/commands.md

 }
 ```

 If you are using Leaf MVC v3.8 and above, the command is automatically loaded by Leaf MVC.
-If you are using Leaf MVC v3.7 and below, you will need to register the command in the `app/console/Commands.php` file.n
+If you are using Leaf MVC v3.7 and below, you will need to register the command in the `app/console/Commands.php` file.

 ```php
 <?php